 |Banks||FD Interest Rates||Tenure|

 Tenure of the Deposit: Deposits with shorter tenure are often offered a lower rate of interest than those having a longer tenure.
-For instance, the highest FD interest rates offered by Bajaj Finserv on a 1 year FD is 7.60% whereas for a 5 years FD, its offers 8.10%
+For instance, the highest FD interest rates offered by Canara Bank FD on a 1 year FD is 5.25% whereas for a 5 years FD, it offers 5.30%

 Type of the Depositor: All the banks in India offer a comparatively higher interest rate on senior citizens’ fixed deposits.
-Currently, banks offered a rate of interest ranging from 3.50% – 9.75% on senior citizens FDs depending on the deposit amount and the deposit tenure.
+Currently, banks offer a rate of interest ranging from 3.50% – 9.25% on senior citizens FDs depending on the deposit amount and the deposit tenure.

 Bank Fixed Deposit Interest Rates – Special Features

-- Fixed deposits generally offer higher interest rates than a regular savings account.
+- Fixed deposits usually offer higher interest rates and one can get best fd rates in the bank than a regular savings account.

 - A fixed deposit account can be any Indian resident including minors and HUFs